 Withholding.
 Withholding isn't only for paychecks.
 If you receive regular payments from a 401(k) plan or company pension, the payers will withhold tax—unless you tell them not to.
 The same goes for withdrawals from a traditional IRA.
-That's right: In retirement, it's generally up to you whether part of the money will be proactively skimmed off for the IRS.
+That's right: In retirement, it's generally up to you whether part of the money will be proactively withdrawn for the IRS.

-With 401(k)s, pensions and traditional IRA withdrawals, taxes will be withheld unless you file a Form W-4P to put the kibosh on it.
+With 401(k)s, pensions, and traditional IRA withdrawals, taxes will be withheld unless you file a Form W-4P (opens in new tab) to block withholding..
 For periodic payments (i.e., payments made in installments at regular intervals over a period of more than one year), withholding is calculated the same way as withholding from wages.
 When it comes to traditional IRA distributions or other non-periodic payments, withholding will be at a flat 10% rate, unless you request a different rate or block withholding altogether.
-However, non-IRA distributions that can be rolled over tax-free to an IRA or other eligible retirement plan are generally subject to mandatory 20% withholding — but stay tuned for a way around the 20% withholding.
+However, non-IRA distributions that can be rolled over tax-free to an IRA or other eligible retirement plan are generally subject to mandatory 20% withholding.

 Things are a little different with Social Security benefits.
-There will be no withholding unless you specifically ask for it by filing a Form W-4V.
-You can opt for withholding on Social Security at a 7%, 10%, 12% or 22% rate.
+There won’t be any withholding unless you specifically ask for it by filing a Form W-4V (opens in new tab).
+You can opt to withhold on Social Security at a 7%, 10%, 12%, or 22% withholding rate.